MusicDin/kubitect/docs/user-guide/getting-started.md

     cidr: "192.168.113.0/24"
 ```

-The above configuration will instruct *tkk* to create a virtual network that uses `192.168.113.0/24` IP range.
+The above configuration will instruct *kubitect* to create a virtual network that uses `192.168.113.0/24` IP range.

-### Step 3.2 - Node template
+### Step 4.2 - Node template

 As mentioned earlier, the `nodeTemplate` subsection is used to define general properties of our nodes.

 Required properties are:

 + `user` is the name of the user that will be created on all virtual machines and will also be used for SSH.
 + `image.distro` defines the type of the used operating system (ubuntu, debian, ...).
 + `image.source` defines the location of the OS image.
 It can be either a local file system path or an URL.

 Besides the required properties, there are two potentially useful properties:

 + `ssh.addToKnownHosts` - if set to true, all virtual machines will be added to SSH known hosts.
 If you later destroy the cluster, these virtual machines will also be removed from the known hosts.
 + `updateOnBoot` - if set to true, all virtual machines are updated at the first boot.